Region-Aware Network: Model Human's Top-Down Visual Perception Mechanism for Crowd Counting: Related work

 \subsection{CNN-based counting methods}

 Recently, CNN-based methods have demonstrated significant improvements over the traditional methods.
-Different network architectures are designed to handle various challenges such as background noisy and scale changes \cite{b2,b24,b26,b27,b6,b8,b17,b18,b19,b20,b21,b22,b23,b4,b16,b32,b33}.
+Different network architectures are designed to handle various challenges such as background noise and scale changes \citep{b6,b8,b16,b33,b47,b61}.

 The crowd density we want to estimate is the number of people per unit area.
-However, the density maps will be severely affected by background noisy, that is, the background terms with similar texture features to congested crowd scenes will be mistaken as heads easily.
-With attention model succeeded in various computer vision tasks, many researchers attempted to use the attention method to deal with background noisy in crowd counting \cite{b2,b24,b26,b27,b39,b40,b38,b41,b42,b43,b8}.
-Some researchers use refinement-based algorithms to focus the crowd region and improve the quality of density maps \cite{b2,b24,b39,b40}.
-Zhu \emph{\emph{et al.}} proposed a dual path multi-scale fusion network architecture to generate the final high-quality density maps by fusing attention maps and density maps \cite{b24}.
-Rong \emph{\emph{et al.}} devised a from-coarse-to-fine progressive attention mechanism to better focus on the crowd area for people count estimation \cite{b2}.
-Gao introduced the Spatial-/Channel-wise Attention Models to alleviate the mistaken estimation for background regions \cite{b39}.
-Liu \emph{\emph{et al.}} proposed an attention-injective deformable convolutional network for crowd understanding that can suppress background noisy in highly congested noisy scenes \cite{b40}.
-Another way to improve the performance of crowd counting is to adopt the idea of classification \cite{b38,b41,b42,b43}.
-Liu \emph{et al.} designed an attention module to adaptively estimate the crowd density based on its real density conditions with detection and regression \cite{b38}.
-Zhang \emph{et al.} incorporated non-local attention mechanism to conquer huge scale variations \cite{b41,b42}.
-Jiang \emph{et al.} provided different attention masks related to regions of different density levels aiming to attenuate the estimation errors in different regions \cite{b43}.
-These attention methods could effectively reduce background interference.However, these attention methods ues attention map as mask to do pixel-wise product, which ignore the relationship between pixels.
+However, the density maps will be severely affected by background noise, that is, the background terms with similar texture features to congested crowd scenes will be mistaken as heads easily.
+With attention model succeeded in various computer vision tasks, many researchers attempted to use the attention method to deal with background noise in crowd counting \citep{b3,b24,b26,b27,b39,b41,b42,b5,b8}.
+Some researchers use refinement-based algorithms to focus the crowd region and improve the quality of density maps \citep{b3,b24,b39}. \citep{b24} proposed a dual path multi-scale fusion network architecture to generate the final high-quality density maps by fusing attention maps and density maps. \citep{b3} devised a from-coarse-to-fine progressive attention mechanism to better focus on the crowd area for people count estimation. \citep{b39} introduced the Spatial-/Channel-wise Attention Models to alleviate the mistaken estimation for background regions. \citep{b2} proposed an attention-injective deformable convolutional network for crowd understanding that can suppress background noise in highly congested noise scenes.
+Another way to improve the performance of crowd counting is to adopt the idea of classification \citep{b26,b41,b42,b5}. \citep{b26} designed an attention module to adaptively estimate the crowd density based on its real density conditions with detection and regression. \citep{b41,b42} incorporated non-local attention mechanism to conquer huge scale variations. \citep{b5} provided different attention masks related to regions of different density levels aiming to attenuate the estimation errors in different regions.
+These attention methods could effectively reduce background interference.However, these attention methods use attention map as mask to do pixel-wise product, which may ignore the relationship between pixels.